Yooniii/PantryPal/README.md

 This is a simple web application that generates three recipe ideas using most of the user-provided ingredients.
-Recipes can be customized according to dietary preferences.
+Recipes can be customized according to dietary preferences and pantry staples.
 Each recipe provides a section for ingredients, missing ingredients (if any), and brief instructions.

 Future features I plan to incorporate: functionality that allows users to buy missing ingredients (either online or